materialsproject/fireworks/docs/templatewritertask.rst

 We presented an example of using the *Template Writer Task* and subsequently running a program in the :doc:`FireTask tutorial <firetask_tutorial>`.
 If you didn't already complete the first part of that tutorial, we suggest you do that first.
 This tutorial contains more details on how the *Template Writer Task* works.

-.. note:: The *Template Writer Task* is uses the Django templating engine, which provides a simple, extensible templating language.
+.. note:: The *Template Writer Task* is uses the Jinja2 templating engine, which provides a simple, extensible templating language.

 A simple template - variable substitutions
 ==========================================